Zeolla.org Home Page

 Multiple Chemical Sensitivity

 From another accident, I have a scar on my chin.
 It sticks out, so I always cut it if I shave with a blade, and if I use an electric shaver, it burns too much.
-So that is why I wear a beard.
+That is why I wear a beard.

-The low back pain began in college, but then in 1994 worsened to the point of being completely crippling, which condition then lasted for six years.
+The low back pain began in college and is the reason I had to stop powerlifting, but then in 1994 it worsened to the point of completely crippling me, which condition then lasted for six years.
 But in the spring of 2000, I overcame the back pain completely using mind-body techniques.
 I explain in detail how in my booklet Overcoming Back Pain: A Mind-Body Solution.

 The neurological "tics" are minor muscle spasms that feel somewhat like someone is pinching me repeatedly.
 They first began occurring in February 1989.
 When they occur, they can last from a couple of seconds to several days.
-But I have them mostly under control now by taking a calcium and magnesium supplement, Country Life's Calcium.
-Magnesium with D to be exact.
+At one time I took three different prescription drugs to control them, but then I found they could be kept under as good control by taking a calcium and magnesium supplement.
+But more recently I've found I don't even need that, as long as I stick meticulously to my eating plan and keep negative emotions in check.

 TMJ stands for Temporo-Mandibular Joint.
 This is a problem with the jaw joint that causes grinding and popping in the ears.
 It began in the spring of 1989.
 I wear a mouth guard at night, which helps some.

 The unexplained noises in my head at night are just that, unexplained.
-No doctor has ever been able to explain what is happening.
-But they might be related to the TMJ, but more likely to allergies.
+They began in the spring of 1990, but even after all of these years no doctor has ever been able to explain what is happening let alone offer a solution.
+They might be related to the TMJ, but more likely to allergies.

-When the above four problems flare-up, they can wake me up or keep me from falling asleep, and I often experience one or more of them through the course of the night.
-As such, it is difficult for me to get a good night's sleep.
+When any of the above four problems flare-up, they can wake me up or keep me from falling asleep, and I would often experience one or more of them through the course of the night.
+As such, it was difficult for me to get a good night's sleep, which was a big part of the reason my health has deteriorated.
+But thank God they have not been as much of a problem of late, again probably due to my eating and exercise plan and watching my emotions.

-Before anyone starts making suggestions, I've already tried just about everything that traditional and alternative health care has to offer for my various health problems.
-The medical doctors cannot help me as I've been allergic to every medication they've tried prescribing, including every allergy medication.
+I've had many people make suggestions in regards to my health problems over the years.
+But before you do, I've already tried just about everything that traditional and alternative health care has to offer for my various health problems.
+The medical doctors cannot help me as I've been allergic to or experienced negative side effects from almost every medication they've tried prescribing, including every allergy medication.
+And most of their tests come back negative, so they cannot figure out what is wrong with me, let alone offer any real suggestions.

-Sometimes, I feel like the woman described in Mark 5:26, "and having suffered many [things] under many physicians and having spent all the [things] with her [fig., everything that she had] and not having been benefited at all, but rather having come to [be] much worse" (ALT3).
+Sometimes I would feel like the woman described in Mark 5:26, "and having suffered many [things] under many physicians and having spent all the [things] with her [fig., everything that she had] and not having been benefited at all, but rather having come to [be] much worse" (ALT3).
+But I have now come to accept my health problems and have no intents of trying anything else to try to overcome them.
+I discuss this attitude in the chapter on Jeremiah in my Under Control book.

 Favorite Bible Passages

-Below are my favorite Biblical passage, taken from my translation of the New Testament:
+Below are my favorite Biblical passages, taken from my translation of the New Testament:

 To email me, see the Contact Information page.